SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ```

-The test matrix generates using a cartesian product the configurations or a set of well known cases.
+The test matrix generates using a cartesian product the configurations or a set of well-known cases.
 Each option is constituted from a set of possible values and a selector that is the name of the parameter to set in the test case instance.
 Another example of `testParameters` is: